MFaiqKhan/sweepjudge/README_V3.md

     ```bash
     poetry install
     ```
-    This will also install `pdfplumber` for enhanced PDF table detection.
+    This will also install `pdfplumber` for enhanced PDF table detection and `PyMuPDF` for image extraction.

 ## Running the System